LoreScianatico/SpringPatterns/README.md

 # SpringPatterns
-A set of patterns ready-to-use for your application
+A set of patterns ready-to-use for your application.